Adapting to dynamic U.S. pharma policy: Strategies to future-proof your supply chain

 Reaction to the MFN order

-While the MFN executive order’s stated goal is to make medicines more affordable for American patients, its ripple effects are most acutely felt in the supply chain, where cost-of-goods-sold (COGS) pressures are mounting.
+While the MFN executive order’s stated goal is to make medicines more affordable for U.S.-based patients, its ripple effects are most acutely felt in the supply chain, where cost-of-goods-sold (COGS) pressures are mounting.
 Pharma companies are responding to the order by doubling down on supply chain optimization, cost containment and risk mitigation.
 The focus is on building more agile, transparent and resilient supply chains that can withstand both regulatory shocks and ongoing global disruptions.
 The industry’s ability to adapt will determine not just COGS management but also continued access to medicines for patients in the U.S. and beyond.

 ZS has done additional internal evaluation of the major players’ responses to the tariffs and MFN executive order to compare their readiness and resilience.
-For more of this analysis, contact us
+For more of this analysis, contact us.

 How ZS and pharma companies are collaborating to develop a resilient supply chain